pymor/pymor/docs/source/tutorial_unstable_lti_systems.rst

 .. jupyter-execute::

     from pymor.reductors.bt import FDBTReductor
-    fdbt = FDBTReductor(fom, ast_pole_data={'k':10, 'sigma':0})
+    fdbt = FDBTReductor(fom, ast_pole_data={'k': 10, 'sigma': 0})

 In order to perform a Bernoulli stabilization, knowledge about the anti-stable subset of system poles is required.
-With the `ast_pole_data` argument we can provide information about the system poles to the reductor (i.e. list of anti-stable eigenvalues with or without corresponding eigenvectors) or specify how eigenvalues should be computed (i.e. `None` for computing all eigenvalues using dense methods or arguments for pyMORs iterative eigensolver like in the code above).
+With the `ast_pole_data` argument we can provide information about the system poles to the reductor (i.e. list of anti-stable eigenvalues with or without corresponding eigenvectors) or specify how eigenvalues should be computed (i.e. `None` for computing all eigenvalues using dense methods or arguments for pyMOR's iterative eigensolver like in the code above).

-Before we use the :meth:`~pymor.reductors.bt.FDBTReductor.reduce` method to obtain a reduced order model, we take a look at some a priori error bounds for the reductor.
+Before we use the :meth:`~pymor.reductors.bt.FDBTReductor.reduce` method to obtain a reduced-order model, we take a look at some a priori error bounds for the reductor.
 In particular, we get a :math:`\mathcal{L}_\infty` rather than the :math:`\mathcal{H}_\infty` error bound from classic balanced truncation.